Man Utd suffer shock FA Cup shoot-out exit against Middlesbrough

 Manchester United's Cristiano Ronaldo (R) consoles Anthony Elanga after his penalty miss

-Ralf Rangnick's side crashed out after Anthony Elanga blazed his spot-kick over the bar in a nerve-jangling shoot-out.
+Rangnick's team crashed out in the fourth round after Anthony Elanga blazed his spot-kick over the bar in a nerve-jangling shoot-out at Old Trafford.

 Swedish teenager Elanga was the only player from either team to miss in the shoot-out, leaving the forward holding his head in disbelief as Middlesbrough celebrated their stunning victory.